Covid-19 coronavirus: Jacinda Ardern and Ashley Bloomfield to provide Covid-19 update

 Hunting allowed

-On hunting, Prime Minister Jacinda Ardern said in many parts of the country this is an important part of providing food for families.
+On hunting, Ardern said in many parts of the country this is an important part of providing food for families.

 She reiterated that hunting is allowed under level 3, if it's on private land.